Paula Mendoza jewels are more than just pretty. They’re a love letter to Pachamama

 Pachamama is a beautiful concept you’ll find throughout many parts of South America.
 Some believe she’s a deity, and in a way, that’s true.
 But Pachamama is so much more – she (and of course, it is a she), is the spirit of the land; the spirit of the Earth and all things on it, living and static.
 She determines everything earthly, be it evolution, earthquakes or harvests.

-We just discovered one designer who was born surrounded by Pachamama reverence, and who has made it the emblem of her ethical jewellery brand – meet Paula Mendoza.
+One designer is paying direct reverence to Pachamama in her work.
+She was born surrounded by Pachamama reverence, and who has made it the emblem of her ethical jewellery brand.
+Meet Paula Mendoza.